-Khao Lak beach holidays
+Khao Lak beach holidays, offering peace and tranquility

 Lying within 25km of Thailand’s famous Phang Nga Province, on the Andaman Sea coast of Southern Thailand, Khao Lak has lots to offer to each and every guest, most notably the opportunity to dive amongst the beautiful fishes and underwater flora.